 New, highly efficient termiticide from BASF sets new industry benchmark

-- New advanced polymer technology creates enhanced protection zone
+- Advanced polymer technology creates enhanced protection zone in the soil

-More information about Termidor HE is available on the internet at www.pestcontrol.basf.com.au or through local BASF Professional and Specialty Solutions Sales Managers.
+More information about Termidor HE is available on the internet at on.basf.com/ag_termite.

 About BASF’s Crop Protection division